focus000/obsidian/Zettelkasten/Layer 2.md

 ### Optimism

 optimistic rollup, there is a sequencer pack transactions and update chain state, assume most sequencers is trusted.
-There are some chalenger
+There are some challengers verify the packed

 ### Arbitrum